openebs-archive/dynamic-nfs-provisioner/docs/tutorial/nfs-hook.md

 - addOrUpdateEntriesOnCreateVolumeEvent
     - This action will modify the resources, which are being created as part of the volume creation operation, by adding the provided configuration.
 If provided configuration exists in the resources spec then it will be updated with the given configuration.
 - removeEntriesOnCreateVolumeEvent
-    - This action will modify the resources, which are being created as part of the volume creation opreation, by removing the provided configuration from resource's spec.
+    - This action will modify the resources, which are being created as part of the volume creation operation, by removing the provided configuration from resource's spec.
 If provided configuration doesn't exists in the resource spec then it will skip those configuration.
 - addOrUpdateEntriesOnDeleteVolumeEvent
     - This action will modify the resources of a NFS volume when it gets deleted, by adding the provided configuration.
 If provided configuration exists in the resource spec then it will be updated with the given config.
 - removeEntriesOnDeleteVolumeEvent